Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Abelian Higgs Models

 These arguments are suggestive of the picture illustrated in \cref{fig:U1-AH-phase-diagram}, with a boundary phase transition between the Higgs and confinement regimes of the bulk phase diagram.
 To test this assertion, we have carried out Monte Carlo simulations of the full 4D lattice gauge theory with boundary.
 We compute the local XY order parameter $\langle \vartheta_i\rangle$ on the boundary as well as gauge invariant bulk observables $\langle \Lambda_\ell\rangle$ and $\langle W_p\rangle$.
 The results are summarized in \cref{fig:cuts_U1}.
 We find clear signs of a boundary phase transition, with \cref{fig:cuts_U1}(a) showing the boundary order parameter behavior as a function of $\beta$ while holding $\kappa$ fixed showing behavior consistent with a continuous boundary phase transition. \cref{fig:cuts_U1}(b) shows the Binder cumulant for the order parameter taken along a cut at $\kappa = 2$ for different system sizes ranging from $L=16$ to $L=32$, showing crossing behavior consistent with a second-order transition.
 Lastly, \cref{fig:cuts_U1}(c) shows the Binder parameter with $\beta$ scaled by $L^{1/\nu}$ using the 3D XY critical exponent $\nu \approx 0.67$~\cite{gottlobCriticalBehaviour3D1993}, showing excellent scaling collapse, confirming a second-order phase transition on the boundary even for only moderately large $\kappa$.

 Monte Carlo simulations of the 3D XY model in the literature put the critical point at $\beta_c = 0.45420(2)$ \cite{gottlobCriticalBehaviour3D1993}.
 We find that $\beta_c$ tends towards this value in the large $\kappa$ limit.
 On general grounds we should expect that bulk fluctuations will serve to disorder the boundary.
 Therefore, by lowering $\kappa$ we expect the transition shifts to larger $\beta$ (lower effective temperature in the statistical model).
 This is indeed what we observe numerically.
-For even smaller $\kappa$ we find that the boundary transition line appears to intercept the bulk critical endpoint, as illustrated in \cref{fig:U1-AH-phase-diagram}.
-Below, by changing the boundary theory, we demonstrate that this result is not universal.
+For even smaller $\kappa$ we find that the boundary transition line appears to intercept the bulk critical endpoint, as shown in \cref{fig:U1-AH-phase-diagram}.